 Guidance: PSI and ISI activities are subject to QA audit, monitor, surveillance, and Quality Control inspection.
 The licensee's QA Manual and, if applicable, contractor's QA Manual should cover all PSI and ISI activities.

 The QA program must be documented in accordance with 10 CFR Part 50, Appendix B, or ASME NQA-1.
-The edition and addenda of ASME NQA-1 endorsed by the staff will be identified in RG 1.28, “Quality Assurance Program Criteria (Design and Construction).”
+The edition and addenda of ASME NQA-1 endorsed by the staff will be identified in Regulatory Guide (RG) 1.28, “Quality Assurance Program Criteria (Design and Construction).”

 f.
 Verify that measures are in place to ensure that changes to the design are translated into the PSI/ISI program.